 GeneCards Summary for AMFR Gene

-AMFR (Autocrine Motility Factor Receptor, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with AMFR include colorectal cancer.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Protein Stability.
-GO annotations related to this gene include ubiquitin-protein transferase activity and receptor activity.
-An important paralog of this gene is RNF145.
+AMFR (Autocrine Motility Factor Receptor) is a Protein Coding gene.
+Diseases associated with AMFR include High-Grade Astrocytoma and Hepatocellular Clear Cell Carcinoma.
+Among its related pathways are Calnexin/calreticulin cycle and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include ligase activity.
+An important paralog of this gene is SYVN1.